THE FIRST DECADE

 DEPRESSION & WAR YEARS

 In Feb 1931, Thomas H. Ealand purchased the theatre from Mrs. Elizabeth Murphy acting on behalf of the Ferndale Amusement Company.
 News reports called the theatre “a dump” requiring renovation.
 Over $3,000 of new seats plus a new sound system were installed which was to “make our own picture theatre comfortable – as comfortable as the Michigan or Fox”.
-It is at this time that we believe the pipe organ was moved to St Luke’s Episcopal Church on West Lewsiton in Ferndale.
+It is at this time that we believe the pipe organ was moved to St Luke’s Episcopal Church on West Lewiston in Ferndale.

 The grand re-opening of the Ferndale Theatre was on March 4, 1931 featuring Amos & Andy in their first all-talking moving picture “Check & Doublecheck” Adult tickets cost 25 cents and 10 cents for children.